 Excuse me, officer, is everything all right?

-*Erika’s note – ‘¿Todo bien?’ can be BOTH a greeting and a question, to which you can respond in quite a few ways.
+*Erika’s note – ‘¿Todo bien?’ can be BOTH a greeting and a question, to which you can respond in quite a few different ways.

 The informal ‘you’ conjugation is ‘disculpa’ –

 ¡Perdón / disculpa, Joaco, se me olvidó traer el pastel de cumpleaños!